-The partnership regularly review cases that have not met the threshold for a child safeguarding practice review (formally SCRs) and learning from these cases can be found here.
+The partnership regularly review cases that have not met the threshold for a statutory review, including child safeguarding practice review (formally SCRs) and learning from these cases can be found here.

 The repository is accessible via the NSPCC library online, which has over 600 case reviews and inquiry reports dating back to 1945.
 There are also NSPCC Thematic Briefings available on a range of themes.

-The Pathways to harm, pathways to protection: a triennial analysis of serious case reviews 2011-2014 is a study which examines serious case reviews (SCRs) considers findings from a 10-year period from 2003.
+Complexity and challenge: A Triennial Analysis of SCRs 2014-2017 is a study which examines serious case reviews (SCRs) considers findings from a 10-year period from 2003.
 The aim of the study is to provide evidence of key issues and challenges for agencies working singly and together.

 - Family M Published Report – April 2018: neglect and child sexual abuse (Themes include: historic concerns in relation to abuse and neglect; assessing risk of contact abuse by those who download child sexual abuse images; link between child sexual abuse and other forms of abuse and neglect; escalating concerns)

 - SCR Family M: Learning Lessons Practice Briefing

 - SCR Family M: Slides outlining the case and findings for using to disseminate learning within your organisation

 - Baby J Published Report – April 2016:non accidental injuries to a baby whilst in the care of their parents (Themes include: adolescents parents; impact on parent’s background on their parenting capacity; homelessness; Common Assessment Framework; risk assessment)

 - Child O – Overview Report (Haringey) – October 2015: Death by suicide of an adolescent, placed in Wiltshire, who had a history of self-harm, eating disorders and suicidal thoughts.
 (Themes include: child sexual exploitation)